Petr Holík

-Petr Holík (born March 3, 1992) is a Czech professional ice hockey player who currently plays for HC Kometa Brno in the Czech Extraliga (ELH).
-He formerly played in his native Czech Republic with PSG Zlín and BK Mladá Boleslav.
+Petr Holík (born March 3, 1992) is a Czech professional ice hockey player who currently plays for PSG Zlín in the Czech Extraliga (ELH).
+He formerly played in HC Kometa Brno and BK Mladá Boleslav.

 After spending his first seven seasons of his career with Zlín, Holík accepted a new challenge in agreeing to a two-year contract with Russian club, Severstal Cherepovets of the Kontinental Hockey League (KHL) on April 27, 2017.

 He was invited to the Czech Republic National Junior Team camp, for the IIHF World Junior Championship in 2011.